badbatch/graphql-box/README.md

 > For a full list of configuration options, see the `@graphql-box/websocket-manager` [documentation](./packages/websocket-manager/README.md).

-#### typeIDKey

-The property name that is used as the identifier for each type within the schema.
-This defaults to `"id"`.

 ### Making a Client request for a query or mutation